 This mean my rectum was so badly diseased, the stitches didn’t hold and the end blew causing major problems.
 I had to have a rectal catheter inserted into my rectum ( only 2 inches left) and into my pelvis through the burst stump.
 That then collected the nasty stuff.It was quite painful at times, especially when sitting , as the balloon bit that stops it coming out, used to press against my internal wounds.I have to admit that the temperature and ill feeling was much better with the catheter in, even though it hurt.

-This is it when the wound was starting to open, you can’t really stop it until it decides.
+This is it when the wound was starting to open, you can’t really stop it until it decides it has opened enough.

 This was it just starting to heal.
 Weirdly it didn’t really hurt too much, although it looked like it should.
 It was very scary to see, and again I used to not look when the nurses cleaned and re-packed it, eventually I would look.